 - A lack of muscle control or coordination of voluntary movements (ataxia)

-- Painful, disfiguring skin lesions.
+- Painful, disfiguring skin lesions

-- Gastrointestinal symptoms, such as heartburn and nausea.
+- Gastrointestinal symptoms, such as heartburn and nausea

 - Sensitivity to sunlight (photosensitivity)

-- Reduced ability to sense pain or extreme temperatures.
+- Reduced ability to sense pain or extreme temperatures

-What Vitamin B6 do I recommend?
+What Vitamin B6 Do I Recommend?

-Hormone Balance Nutritionals Vitamin B6 Liquid is a concentrated vitamin B6 in a delicious raspberry-flavored liquid.
+Wellena Vitamin B6 Liquid is a concentrated vitamin B6 in a delicious raspberry-flavored liquid.
 It contains B6 as pyridoxal-5-phosphate (P-5-P), the most bioactive form of the nutrient (so that your body doesn’t need to convert B6 to this form), along with pyridoxine HCl, a precursor to P-5-P.

 Vitamin B-6 Liquid includes magnesium and zinc because they serve as common cofactors in the body and are needed along with B6 for multiple metabolic conversions.
 Deficiencies in any or all of these nutrients may lead to issues related to neurotransmitters, hormones or metabolism, which can affect physical, mental, and emotional health.